 Peak Education Center

-Peak Education Center is an after-school academy that offers small-group classes and private tutoring , and other academic services for students in various grades.
-As a teacher/tutor and administrative assistant, I was also in charge of maintaining the main website.
-Throughout my learning of web development I was able to use what I've learned to build various iterations of the site, starting with simple HTML and CSS, to the newest version using Gatsby.
+Peak Education Center is an after-school academy that offers small-group classes, tutoring, and other academic services for students in all grades.
+As a teacher/tutor and assistant, I was also in charge of maintaining the main website.
+Throughout my learning of web development I was able to use what I learned to build multiple iterations of the site, starting with simple HTML and CSS, to the newest version using Gatsby.

 One recent version was built with React, Sass, and GSAP, and deployed using Netlify (view demo.

 Then, I decided that switching to Wordpress would be the most ideal in order to give easy access to other admin and future maintainers.